How the Prophesied Judgment Is Related to Wisdom

 The Christian Bible as we now know it is not the "final word" from God or the Spirit of truth.
 For even though it was written in Revelation 22:18-19 that no man should "add to or take away from the words of this book," that contradicts the actual words of Jesus when he said, "I have yet many things to say unto you, but you [humanity] cannot bear them now."
 (John 16:12)

-But now we can read many of the gospels that were not included in the Bible, and we can read the Book of Wisdom.
+The son of man also points to the Book of Wisdom.
 For it defines Wisdom as "beneficent, kind, firm, secure, all-seeing, and pervading all spirits.
 Wisdom penetrates and pervades all things by reason.
 She is the aura of the power of God, the radiance of the eternal Divine Light, a spotless mirror of God.
 And she can do all things and renews all things, and passing into holy souls from age to age, she produces friends of God and prophets."
 (Wisdom 7:22-8:1)

 In Proverbs 9 it is written: "Wisdom has built her house and she calls to all: Come, eat my food and drink my wine and you will live abundant life and walk in the ways of understanding.
 Forsake the foolish, and live.
 Go in the way of understanding.
 For the fear of the Lord God is the beginning of wisdom, and the knowledge of the holy is understanding.
 For by me your days shall be multiplied, and the years of your life shall be increased."